Developers

 • Information needed to connect with, and authenticate to, your warehouse provider.

-• If explicitly enabled, mParticle caches up to 1000 of the most frequent values from each column in your table for up to 7 days to power the autocomplete feature within the audience builder.
+• If explicitly enabled, mParticle caches up to 1000 of the most frequent values from each column in your table for up to 7 days to power the autocomplete feature within the Audience Builder.
 You must enable autocomplete for each column included in your data model.

 How are your user profiles modified?